 I see that the Gerson Institute is located in San Diego.
 Do you have a clinic there where I can go for treatment?

 What is the Charlotte Gerson Health Restoration Center in...

 - The Gerson Therapy

-The Gerson Therapy is a natural treatment that activates the body’s extraordinary ability to heal itself through an organic, vegetarian diet, raw juices, coffee enemas and natural supplements.
+The Gerson Therapy is a natural treatment that activates the body’s extraordinary ability to heal itself through an organic, plant-based diet, raw juices, coffee enemas and natural supplements.

 - Rethinking Pinktober: Are We More Aware of “Breast Cancer Awareness” Than the Disease Itself?

 October is Breast Cancer Awareness Month, so in the spirit of awareness-raising, I’d like to make you all a little more aware of what awareness campaigns are actually making you aware of.

 So, you would like to heal yourself with the Gerson Therapy, but don't quite know how to get started?
 We fully understand how challenging it can be to make the monumental lifestyle changes the Gerson Therapy demands.